Editorial Standards

 - Reconcile totals per year, do not try to fix a short year with an extra ethics course later.

-- Keep certificates, provider IDs, and course outlines in one folder or drive, keep them for four years.
+- Keep certificates, provider IDs, and course outlines in one folder or drive, keep them for four years (do not attach them to the mailed form; per the IRS instructions, they will be requested only if needed).

 If you enrolled mid cycle on an earlier renewal, you may remember a month based proration rule.
 The IRS still uses proration for initial enrollments that occur inside a cycle, however the ERPA‑SEE exam ended in 2016, so there are no new SEE based reductions for ERPAs today.
 If you see old guidance about a 16 hour Year 3 credit tied to ERPA‑SEE, that is historical, not something you can newly claim now.